 - Assist in the planning of club programming schedule

 - Make recommendations regarding members’ needs, program ideas and facility needs

 - Perform other duties as assigned

 - Holds a minimum Bachelor’s Degree in education, applied science or social sciences.

 - Demonstrated experience in instruction and classroom management

 - Proficient in basic computer skills and use of basic Microsoft applications, including Outlook, Word and Excel

-Up to 20 hours per week during the school year and up to 35 hours per week during school vacation weeks and the summer.
+25-30 hours per week during the school year and 35 hours per week during school vacation weeks and the summer.

-· Employees may also have to walk for long periods of time
+· It may also be required to walk for long periods of time

 Level of Language Proficiency